 As for commercial recordings of Hasards, I am aware of five of them.
-In addition to the 1959 Pasquier concert performance noted above, two others in particular are very similar in approach – and are quite good.
+In addition to the 1959 Pasquier concert performance noted above, several others in particular are very similar in approach – and are quite good.

 One is a Gallo recording of a 1990 live performance performed by Élizabeth Herbin (piano), Alexis Galpérine (violin), Bruno Pasquier (viola) and Mark Drobinsky (cello).

 There is also a 1993 Valois studio recording made by the “newest generation” of Pasquier family members: Bruno Pasquier (again) on the viola, Régis Pasquier on violin, Roland Pidoux on cello, and Haridas Greif on the piano.
 In a review of that recording (pictured at the beginning of this article), Fanfare magazine reviewer Paul A. Snook placed the piece in its proper context within the Schmitt catalogue — along with making a telling comment about the most successful artistic approach to the music — writing:

-If you are unfamiliar with the chamber music of Florent Schmitt, I think Hasards is a good place to start your discovery.
+If you are unfamiliar with the chamber music of Florent Schmitt, I think Hasards is a good place to start your voyage of discovery.
 Yves Hucher is correct: It is highly accessible music that gives witness to some of the more individualistic aspects of Schmitt’s music for small forces – and that also allows ample opportunity for each of the instrumentalists to shine.

 For those interested in sampling this music, a recent live performance of Hasards by a Japanese chamber ensemble — the Tarihere Quartet — has been uploaded on YouTube.
 The Valois studio recording is also available to hear, thanks to Philippe Louis and his highly invaluable music channel on YouTube, and most recently the Gallo recording has also been uploaded and can be heard on YouTube here.